The Online World

 When it doesn’t feel right, you may have worries like:

 - They spend all their time on a device or playing a game.

 - They’re always sending messages or on social media, but you’re not sure who they’re talking to.

 - They’re spending less time doing other things – family, homework, activities, meeting friends.

 Find out more – or get some support

-To talk through any concerns about the online world, call Parentline or start a webchat.
+To talk through any concerns about the online world, contact Parentline using our details below.
 Or explore the pages in this section for information and advice about children’s online behaviour, screen time and internet safety.